albar965/littlenavmap-manual/src/en/CONNECT.rst

 .. figure:: ../images/connectlocal.jpg

-  *Little Navmap* connect dialog set up for a local connection to FSX, P3D or MSFS on the left and X-Plane on the right.
+  *Little Navmap* connect dialog set up for a local connection to FSX, P3D, MSFS 2020 or MSFS 2024 on the left and X-Plane on the right.
   The connection will be established automatically.

+  Note that the tab heading differs in the 32-bit (``FSX or Prepar3D``) and 64-bit (``MSFS``) build versions to indicate the supported simulators.

 Click on the tab corresponding to the simulator you want to connect to.